Twispay/hostedpage-php-sdk/README.md

 The <b>Twispay hosted payment page SDK for PHP</b> make it easy for developers to link to the Twispay hosted payment page from a third party website.

-Depending on the wanted order type and the other parameters (like customer data etc.) a form with a submit button can be generated together with the required data checksum.
+Depending on the order type and the other parameters (like customer data etc.) a form with a submit button can be generated together with the required data checksum.

 ## Examples